To create an audit trail, follow the money.

 It used to be if I signed up for preauthorized payments of bills, I never received an invoice or a statement of account.
 However now, all vendors I have preauthorized transactions with, issue either an invoice and/or a payment receipt every month.
 My guess is too many business customers were requesting back copies of invoices when they were audited ... but I could be wrong.

-Second best practice?
-If you don't have a receipt, create an audit trail by logging the particulars in your journal including the reason you don't have a receipt.
+• Second best practice?
+If you don't have a receipt, create an audit trail by logging the particulars in a journal including the reason you don't have a receipt.
 The onus is on you to prove it was a business related expense.
 If you choose to claim any of the related ITCs, understand you are vulnerable during an audit and the ITCs may be denied.

 This is especially important if your business has a hobby aspect or personal aspect to it.
 You will need to prove that you are carrying on your business in a commercial manner in case CRA challenges the deductibility of expenses that create a loss.
+Showing CRA you are running your business as a commercial business by having accurate and up-to-date books along with your business diary can assist in a positive outcome.

-So keep in mind that this means at some point, your business should be successful which means you will pay taxes.
+Keep in mind that this means at some point, your business should be successful which means you will pay taxes.
 There are only five reasons people pay no taxes.

 The Mileage Log - A Very Important Audit Trail